choria-legacy/marionette-collective/website/reference/basic/daemon.md

 You can reload a specific agent if you've just copied a new one out and don't want to restart the daemons:

 {% highlight console %}
-% mc-controller reload_agent --arg rpctest
+% mco controller reload_agent --arg rpctest
 Determining the amount of hosts matching filter for 2 seconds ....
 1

                 devel.your.com> reloaded rpctest agent